gvergnaud/ts-pattern/README.md

   )
 ```

-`select` let you extract a piece of your input data structure and inject it into your handler.
+`select` let you **extract** a piece of your input value and **inject** it into your handler.
 It is pretty useful when pattern matching on deep data structures because it avoids the hassle of destructuring your input in your handler.

 Since we didn't pass any name to `select()`, It will inject the `event.error` property as first argument to the handler function.
-Note that you can still access **the full input data structure** with its type narrowed by your pattern as **second argument** of the handler function:
+Note that you can still access **the full input value** with its type narrowed by your pattern as **second argument** of the handler function:

 ```ts
   .with(